 - Discharge or attempt to discharge, in a personal or organizational bankruptcy proceeding, an obligation regarding any insurance premiums or fiduciary funds owed to any company, or managing general agent;

-- Any admission, or judicial finding or determination of fraud, misappropriation, or conversion of functions, misrepresentation, or breach of fiduciary duty.
+- Any admission, judicial finding, or determination of fraud, misappropriation, conversion of functions, misrepresentation, or breach of fiduciary duty.

 DUI and Insurance Licensees – How to Disclose:

-In order to meet the Department of Insurance’s disclosure requiriements, you will need to do three things:
+In order to meet the Department of Insurance’s disclosure requirements, you will need to do three things:

 1) Complete the Change in the Background Information Disclosure Form (LIC FORM #2557B) (AB 2557B);